Corporation of Foreign Bondholders: Corporation of Foreign Bondholders Act 1898

+Cooperation with other organisations

 The CFB worked with other British associations of investors, including the League Loans Committee, the Chinese Bondholders Committee, and the Committee of British Long-Term and Medium Term Creditors of Germany.
 In several cases, its actions were co-ordinated with bondholders outside the UK.

 The CFB maintained good relations with bondholders in other countries, including the bourses in Rotterdam and Amsterdam; Brussels and Antwerp; Frankfurt, Berlin, and Hamburg; Paris; and (to a lesser extent) New York.
 The CFB also maintained good relations with the British government, particularly HM Treasury and the Foreign Office, but the government was generally reluctant to exert diplomatic influence on behalf of private investors.

+Applying pressure on defaulters

 The CFB's main mechanism to bring defaulting countries to the table was to make it difficult for defaulters to make further borrowings.
 The CFB exerted social pressure to discourage lending to countries in default until the default was resolved.
 The London Stock Exchange would refuse to list new securities issued by defaulters, and in extreme cases, it could delist existing securities.

 A few times, when British diplomatic interests aligned with those of investors, gunboat diplomacy was used: Britain occupied the defaulting Egypt in 1882, and Britain, Germany, and Italy blockaded the defaulting Venezuela in 1902.
-The differences in practices between investors in the UK and the US often led to conflicting desires, and the Monroe doctrine often allowed countries in Central and South American to default with impunity until Theodore Roosevelt announced in 1905 that Latin American countries could no longer use the US as a shield to avoid their debt obligations.
+The differences in practices between investors in the UK and the US often led to conflicting desires, and the Monroe Doctrine often allowed countries in Central and South American to default with impunity until Theodore Roosevelt announced in 1905 that Latin American countries could no longer use the US as a shield to avoid their debt obligations.
 More formal dispute resolution (mediation, arbitration, or litigation) were largely unsuccessful.

+End and wind-up

 The CFB became less active after the Second World War, and it became closely aligned with the Bank of England.
 It was formally wound up in 1988.
 Its archives are held by the Guildhall Library in London.

+Legacy

 Related to the CFB is the United States Foreign Bondholders Protective Council (FBPC).
 In 1933, at the request of the Department of State, President Franklin D. Roosevelt, by Executive Order, created the Foreign Bondholders Protective Council to assist US citizens and creditors in collecting on defaulted foreign government bonds.
 Prior to formation of the private, non-profit FBPC, no permanent organization existed to negotiate settlements with defaulting debtors.
 The Council was particularly active before the Second World War and again in the 1970s and 1980s.

 As recently as 2002, both the Department of State and the Securities and Exchange Commission recommended creditors who hold more than 18,000 Chinese government bonds issued between 1913 and 1942 to seek the FBPC's assistance in negotiating fair settlements.